Jman420/menrva/CONTRIBUTING.md

     * ./adb.exe remount
     * ./adb.exe shell chmod 777 /system
     * ./adb.exe shell chmod 777 /system/*
+    * ./adb.exe shell chmod 777 /vendor
+    * ./adb.exe shell chmod 777 /vendor/*
-  - You can now push files to the system folder and subfolders, as well as modify any files in the those folders
+  - You can now push files to the system & vendor folders and subfolders, as well as modify any files in the those folders
+    * ./adb.exe push %MenrvaProjectDir%/menrva/app/build/intermediates/cmake/debug/obj/x86/libMenrvaEngine.so /vendor/lib/soundfx/

+### Android Platform Tools Command Line
+This will simply open a command line to your Android Platform Tools folder which contains useful tools for debugging such as adb.

+#### Add Android Platform Tools Command Line as External Tool
+  - Open File -> Settings -> Tools -> External Tools
+  - Add a new External Tools
+  - Use the following settings to configure the External Tool Parameters
+    * Name : Platform Tools Command Line
+    * Program : cmd.exe -OR- powershell.exe
+    * Working Directory : $ModuleSdkPath$\platform-tools

+### javah
+A tool provided with the JDK for generating header files.
+We will be using it to generate C++ JNI Header files.

+#### Integrate javah into Android Studio
+  - Open File -> Settings -> Tools -> External Tools
+  - Add a new External Tools
+  - Use the following settings to configure the External Tool Parameters
+    * Name : Generate JNI Headers
+    * Program : $JDKPath$\bin\javah.exe
+    * Parameters : -classpath "$Classpath$" -v -jni "$FileClass$"
+    * Working Directory : $ProjectFileDir$\app\src\main\cpp\jni

+#### Using javah to Generate a JNI Header File
+  - Create a Java Class which declares a method using the 'native' keyword
+  - Right-click on the Java Class -> External Tools -> Generate JNI Headers
+  - Use the newly created C++ Header File in app\main\cpp\jni to expose the necessary native methods

 ## Debugging Requirements
   - Android Studio